 A change to welding processes can deliver results

 Many companies have seen significant productivity increases, without sacrificing quality, by converting from traditional welding processes such as stick or TIG to advanced wire processes.

-A modified short-circuit MIG welding process such as RMD offers easy weld pool control thanks to more forgiveness to variations in stickout and gun angle.
+A modified short-circuit MIG welding process such as Regulated Metal Deposition (RMD®) offers easy weld pool control thanks to more forgiveness to variations in stickout and gun angle.
 This helps reduce operator training time, along with delivering quality arc performance that helps boosts productivity.
 Using this process also produces less spatter and allows for the elimination of backing gas.
 These factors help save time and money.

 Pulsed MIG offers benefits of better fusion and fill at the toes of the weld, higher travel speeds and deposition rates, and shorter changeover time, since the same wire and gas can be used with modified short-circuit MIG processes.

 Keep in mind the importance of operator training when making these changes and note that a new process may require recertification of new welding procedures.